Last updated on November 20, 2025

 Otrimi, the Ever-Playful | Illustration by Victor Adame Minguez

-At the end of the day, despite having the same ability, mutate commanders have many unique ways in which they can be played.
-From aggressive strategies to control and combo-oriented ones, you can build around them to your heart's content.
+Mutate commanders have many unique ways in which they can be played.
+From aggressive strategies, to control and combo-oriented styles, you can build around them to your heart's content.

 I personally love Brokkos, Apex of Forever because of the versatility on it, but which one is your favorite?
 Are there some particular synergies that you love on these kinds of decks?
 Let me know in the comments!